nickyfoto/Blog/_posts/2018-10-08-eigenvalue-and-eigenvector.md

 ## Eigenvector and eigenvalues

-This is a text version of 3Blue1Brown's [Eigenvectors and eigenvalues | Essence of linear algebra, chapter 14](https://www.youtube.com/watch?v=PFDu9oVAE-g)
+This is a text version of 3Blue1Brown's [Eigenvectors and eigenvalues](https://www.youtube.com/watch?v=PFDu9oVAE-g)

 Consider matrix